-- Google Analytics 4 comes with new metrics, cross-platform data collection, and pulls in more event data than ever before.
-In order to make use of this new data you will want to collect it for a while so your team can analyze trends over time.
-Google analytics doesn’t report data retroactively so starting the process with GA4 will enable you to collect historical data that you can use when you make the switch.
+- Google Analytics 4 comes with new metrics and cross-platform data collection and pulls in more event data than ever before.
+In order to make use of this new data, you will want to collect it for a while so your team can analyze trends over time.
+Google Analytics doesn’t report data retroactively, so starting the process with GA4 will enable you to collect historical data that you can use when you make the switch.

-- The switch to GA4 means you will lose metrics that have long been regarded as website performance KPIs like bounce rate, pages per session and average session duration.
-While the shift away from these metrics isn’t necessarily a bad thing, it’s best to keep these metrics in place until everyone on your team has a chance to learn the new KPIs GA4 relies on in place of these and develop internal benchmarks.
+- The switch to GA4 means you will lose metrics that have long been regarded as website performance KPIs, like bounce rate, pages per session, and average session duration.
+In place of these, Google has added new metrics that more accurately report website engagement.
+It’s a good idea for your team to spend time learning the new KPIs GA4 relies on on in place of these to develop new internal benchmarks.

 Getting started with GA4

-Before we show you how to set up GA4 in tandem with your existing universal analytics account let’s go through a brief overview of how account structure has changed from Universal Analytics to GA4.
+Before we show you how to set up GA4 in tandem with your existing universal analytics account, let’s go through a brief overview of how the account structure has changed from Universal Analytics to GA4.

 In Universal Analytics, an account could contain multiple properties (these properties included a unique website or mobile application) and within a property were views.
-One website could have more than one view which is another way of saying configuration (settings) in the platform.
-In place of this structure GA4 has accounts, properties and data streams.
-Properties within an account can now include both website data and mobile app data, unlike the past system which required you to separate these into two properties.
-Data streams are what differentiates the data sources you collect data from in your property.
+One website could have more than one view, which is another way of saying configuration (settings) in the platform.
+In place of this structure, GA4 has accounts, properties, and data streams.
+Properties within an account can now include both website data and mobile app data, unlike the past system, which required you to separate these into two properties.
+Data streams are what differentiate the data sources you collect data from in your property.

 How to create a GA4 property from your existing Universal Analytics account: